IBM-ICP-CoC/KubeToy/README.md

 deploymentconfig "shifty-demo" patched

+# Set a Liveness probe on the Deployment to ensure the pod is restarted if something
+# isn't healthy within the application
+$ oc set probe dc/shifty-demo --liveness --get-url=http://:8080/health

+deploymentconfig "shifty-demo" updated

 # Attach Secret, ConfigMap, and PersistentVolume to deployment
 # We are using the default paths defined in the application, but these paths
 # can be overriden in the application via environment variables